When it comes to fixing your roof, full transparency is key.

 5. How Will You Protect My Property?

-Even if your roofing company provides insurance, it is unideal to come back to a finished roofing job overwhelmed by shattered plates and ruined furniture.
+Even if your roofing company provides insurance, it is unideal to come back to a finished roofing job overwhelmed by roofing debris in your yard and ruined furniture.

 Any good roofer will implement thorough protective measures to prevent this exact scenario.
-They may dust off your attic before tenting the ceilings with a plastic tarp.
-Perhaps they will manually move everything off your yard, cover your pool, and place a tarp over grass.
+Perhaps they will manually move furniture from below the roof line, cover your pool, protect your pool equipment, protect you air conditioners and place a tarps/drop cloth over grass.

 Either way, your roofer should demonstrate their professionalism through their explanation.
 If they’re willing to be careless with your other belongings, who knows how your roof will turn out?